strmprivacy/docs/docs/04-reference/01-cli-reference/strm/create/data-connector/index.md

 ### Synopsis

 A Data Connector represents a location from which data can be read, or to which data can be written.
-For example, an AWS S3 bucket or a Google Cloud Storage bucket.
+For example, an AWS S3 bucket, a Google Cloud Storage bucket or a JDBC database connection.
 By itself, a Data Connector does nothing.
 A Data Connector with valid credentials is required when creating a Batch Exporter or Batch Job.

 ### Usage